 About

-Dr. Andreas Karapatakis joined the School of Law and Social Justice in 2024 as a Lecturer in Law.
+Dr Andreas Karapatakis joined the School of Law and Social Justice in 2024 as a Lecturer in Law.
 Prior to this, he held teaching positions at Queen Mary University of London and SOAS University of London.
-Andreas is an active member of the UK Association of European Law (UKAEL) and serves as an editorial assistant for the UKAEL online Law Blog.
+Andreas sits on the editorial boards of the Journal of Money Laundering Control and the Journal of Financial Crime, and serves as an assistant editor of the New Journal of European Criminal Law.

 Andreas’ research primarily explores the intersections of financial crime, the digital economy and banking regulation.
 His work examines key areas such as the integration of banking and technology, the emergence of central bank digital currencies, and the regulatory frameworks surrounding blockchain technology.
 He is particularly interested in the implications of Anti-Money Laundering (AML) regulations and broader crime prevention strategies within these rapidly evolving sectors.